burak0206/RiskServiceAPI/README.md

 ### The Technologies

 Python 3.6 and Django 2.1.3 are used to build the project.
+And I deployed heroku.
+You can access the address: https://riskservice.herokuapp.com

 ### Endpoints